 Can I Adopt a Stray Cat?

-There are many stray cats roaming the streets of Spain, and actually lots of the cats you will meet at a shelter are strays.
+There are many stray cats in Spain, and actually, lots of the cats you will meet at a shelter are strays.
 But does that mean you can just pick up and “adopt” a cat you find outside?
 Not necessarily.

 Adopting a stray cat you see on the street is not a straightforward process.
 Many stray cats are scared of people and will run away as you approach them.
 And it is also important to note that not all cats you meet outside are necessarily strays!
 But if you have a cat seeking you and actually wanting to come home with you, here’s what you can do: